saifeezibrahim/terraform-for-devops/README.md

 ## **Final Thoughts**
 This README covers all the Terraform commands needed for your **"Terraform in One Shot"**.
 Let me know if you need modifications or extra details! 🚀

+## 🤝 Contributing

+Contributions, suggestions, and corrections are welcome!
+Feel free to fork and submit a pull request!

+## 📄 License

+MIT  Free for personal and educational use.

+## 🙋‍♂️ Maintained by Saifeez Ibrahim
+If you found this helpful, star ⭐ the repo or share it to help more people learn DevOps!

+Need help or want to connect?
+[Reach out on GitHub!](https://github.com/saifeezibrahim)

+Happy learning!